 Recall that in single-particle quantum mechanics the global phase rotation symmetry gives rise to a positive density and a current that can be interpreted as probability current; the conserved charge corresponds then to the total probability to find the single particle somewhere.
-This interpretation clearly does no longer apply as Q can become negative.
+Because of the normal ordering (= dropping the infinite constant) this interpretation does no longer apply as Q can become negative.